readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

 -----------------------------------------------------------
 Documentation builds can be configured using a config.py file or using a YAML (.yml) file.

 .. warning:: Using a YAML file to setup build config is a feature in a beta state.
-Please file an `issue`_ if you find anything malfunctioning.
+Please file an `issue`_ if you find anything not working the way it is supposed to.

 The YAML file should be named ``readthedocs.yml`` or ``.readthedocs.yml`` and should be located in the root directory of the project.
 In the file, you can add a section ``requirements_file``, where the path to the requirements file can be specified